You won’t get far in any book or guide on plants without running into at least one mention of neem oil.

-It’s pretty easy to find neem powder on Amazon or other online stores.
+It’s pretty easy to find neem cake powder on Amazon or other online stores.

 If you have access to Azadirachta indica (AKA the neem tree), you can also harvest fresh, healthy leaves and make your own powder.

-If you don’t have a neem tree nearby, consider buying one, as they’re easy to care for and provide both beauty and an easy source of neem.
+If you don’t have a neem tree nearby for neem leaf powder, consider buying one, as they’re easy to care for and provide both beauty and an easy source of neem.

-The process for making neem powder is quite easy, and you’ll know the powder is fresh and at full potency by doing it yourself.
+The process of making neem powder is quite easy, and you’ll know the powder is fresh and at full potency by doing it yourself.

-You can also purchase fresh neem leaves online, but make sure they are not treated with pesticides or other chemicals.
+You can also purchase fresh neem leaves online, but ensure they are not treated with pesticides or other chemicals.

 - Next, place the individual leaves in a single layer on some parchment paper-lined baking sheets or a similar surface.

-- Set the tray outside in a place with some shade, and be sure to cover or bring inside if it’s about to rain.
+- Set the tray outside in a place with some shade, and be sure to cover it or bring it inside if it’s about to rain.

 - Avoid direct sunlight, as this can weaken the Azadirachtin’s potency and leech out important nutrients.